know-biz/Adafruit_AHTX0/README.md

 This is the Adafruit AHT10+AHT20 Humidity and Temperature Sensor library for Arduino

+### Alamgir modifications
+- added support for  specifying I2C address so that multiple AHT10 could be used on the same bus.

 Tested and works great with the Adafruit AHT20 Breakout Board [<img src="assets/board.png?raw=true" width="500px">](https://www.adafruit.com/products/)